Take the Cold to Heart

 Study shows falling temps can increase risk of heart attack

-Record breaking cold temperatures have settled upon much of the Midwest.
-These frigid conditions are not only dangerous to our appendages, but also our heart.
+Record breaking winter weather has pummled much of the county.
+The ice, snow and frigid conditions are not only dangerous to our appendages, but also our heart.

 Recent research from Lund University in Sweden shows that the risk of a heart attack greatly increases as temperatures drop.
 Using data from more than 280,000 heart attacks and 3 million weather points, like temperature, air pressure, wind velocity and sun duration, researchers found there is a higher risk of heart attack when the thermometer dips below freezing.